In the Aeroplane Over the Sea: Artwork

-The front cover contains a drawing of two old-fashioned bathers out at sea.
-One swims in the water while the other sits atop a dock.
-The latter wears a red dress and has a drumhead instead of a face.
+The front cover contains a drawing of five bathers out at sea in what is presumed to be the early 1900s.
+Four are swimming in the water while one, who is wearing a red dress and has a drumhead instead of a face, sits atop a dock.
 The back cover shows a drawing of marching band members wearing stilts, led by a short bandmaster.
 Both illustrations were created by Chris Bilheimer, who at the time was designing artwork for the band R.E.M.
 Mangum met Bilheimer while living in Athens, and asked him to create the artwork for Neutral Milk Hotel's upcoming album.
-Mangum was interested in imagery associated with early 20th century penny arcades, and would often buy postcards from thrift shops that featured this style.
-One postcard in particular featured three bathers at sea, which Bilheimer cropped and slightly altered to form the album cover.
+Mangum was interested in imagery associated with early 20th-century penny arcades, and would often buy postcards from thrift shops that featured this style.
+One postcard in particular featured bathers at sea, which Bilheimer cropped and slightly altered to form the album cover.

 In addition to Bilheimer's drawings, New York multimedia artist Brian Dewan created the interior artwork found within physical copies of In the Aeroplane Over the Sea.
-Dewan's best-known piece for the album is a black and white sketch of a flying Victrola over an industrial plant.
+Dewan's best-known piece for the album is a black-and-white sketch of a flying phonograph over an industrial plant.
 Dewan had previously been commissioned by Koster to make the artwork for the Music Tapes demos.
-When Mangum asked Dewan for artwork, he was provided with two sketches: a magic radio, and a flying Victrola, the latter of which was chosen.
-To give the disparate drawings a cohesive look, Bilheimer scanned every image onto a dirty piece of paper, which made the drawings look the same age, with an effect of slow decay.
+When Mangum asked Dewan for artwork, he was provided with two sketches: a magic radio, and a flying phonograph, the latter of which was chosen.
+To give the disparate drawings a cohesive look, Bilheimer scanned the back of the postcard and overlaid the images over it, which made the drawings look the same age, with an effect of slow decay.
 Bilheimer then splashed dirt on the album cover just above the female character's outstretched arm.